mk-fg/sht-sensor/README.md

 	the Sht class.
 	Or degrees-Celsius value can easily be converted to F after the fact.

-	Metric system is used here, so I had no need for these.
+	Metric system is used here, so I just had no need for these.

 * Lower-resolution measurements.